Massachusetts Route 128: The decision to route Interstate 95 through Route 128

-A metropolitan planning organization for the Boston area studied the Route 128/I-95 Corridor from approximately 2005–2010.
+A metropolitan planning organization for the Boston area studied the Route 128/I-95 Corridor from approximately 2005 to 2010.
 The study focused on the heavily congested section from I-90 (Newton) to US 3 (Burlington), and was completed in November 2010.
 As of 2010, the highway carried over 200,000 vehicles per day.
-Some possible improvements to Highway 128 include HOV Lanes, reconstruction of shoulders, ramp metering, bus on shoulder, and fiber optic traffic system improvements.
+Some possible improvements to Route 128 include HOV Lanes, reconstruction of shoulders, ramp metering, bus on shoulder, and fiber optic traffic system improvements.
 More studies will need to be completed before projects will begin.

+Northern end (Peabody–Gloucester)

+The segment of the highway that still carries the sole designation as Route 128, which is a four-lane freeway for most of its length, was not originally built as a freeway.
+Many junctions in this segment were constructed as signaled intersections at grade in the 1950s and subsequently reconstructed with grade separation and interchanges in the 1960s—often with local streets that happened to be in convenient locations doubling as ramps for access to the highway.
+However, four junctions nearest the northern end in the town of Gloucester were not improved.
+Proceeding in the direction signed as northward beyond exit 55 (old exit 12, the interchange with Crafts Road), the route runs eastward as a four-lane undivided expressway through two rotaries, named Grant Circle (intersection with Washington Street) and Blackburn Circle (intersection with Dory Road going northward and Schoolhouse Road going southward) and another intersection at Route 127 (Eastern Avenue) to its terminus in another intersection at Route 127A (East Main Street/Bass Avenue).

 History

-Surface roads and south Circumferential Highway

-As designated in 1927, the original Route 128, called the "Circumferential Highway," followed existing roadways from Gloucester to Hull through Boston's suburbs.
-The first (northernmost) segment of the present controlled-access highway, which is still just four lanes wide, opened in 1951.
-Construction progressed southward.
-The final (southernmost) segment, originally built as the present eight-lane highway that spliced into the John Fitzgerald Expressway (then Route 3 for its entire length, and popularly also known as the Southeast Expressway) at a wye junction now known as the Braintree Split in Braintree.
-This segment, which opened in 1960, replaced a two-lane undivided road to complete the first circumferential highway around any major city.